bmstu-iu9/refal-5-lambda/docs/3-basics.en-alt.md

-For example, `'F'` – father, `'FF'` – grandfather on father’s line, `'MM'` – grandmother on mother’s line, `'FM'`- grandmother on father’s line, `'FMM'` - greatgrandmother on grandmother on father’s line, empty expression – the person.
+For example, `'F'` – father, `'FF'` – grandfather on father’s line, `'MM'` – grandmother on mother’s line, `'FM'`- grandmother on father’s line, `'FMM'` - great-grandmother on grandmother on father’s line, empty expression – the person.

     FindAncestor {